Men And Eating Disorders

 The first one that surprised me was Queen Victoria.

 We can’t say for certain that she had an eating disorder.
 But she had a very strict upbringing because she was being brought up and trained to be queen.
-And she had very little control over her life.
+She had very little control over her life.
 And she was prone to severe food restriction as a child because it was the only thing she felt that she could control.

 Princess Diana spent nearly a decade battling bulimia.
 If you watch the Netflix series, the crown, they depict her battle with bulimia quite vividly.